 Then the rest of the day was chill, my friends went back to the hotel to relax and we went for a few drinks at Ibiza Bar Pool Party.

-Every days, dozens of boats take tourist to visit different locations in and around Koh Phi Phi.
+Every day, dozens of boats take tourists to visit different locations in and around Koh Phi Phi.

 Monkey Island, Koh Phi Phi, Bamboo Island, the famous Maya Bay, some snorkeling in between... all tours will visit the main islands around and a few will even stop in deserted beaches on Koh Phi Phi.

 If it's your first time there, do it, it's worth the money.

 Don't overthink it, just choose between longtail boat and speedboat and go for it.